 Finally, when in doubt, refer to the P & T website for maps, policies, and locations, or call Parking & Traffic.

 Don't park backwards in a space.

 If your vehicle breaks down call UPD and have it placed on the disabled list.

 - Are tickets written between sessions, or during summer sessions, holidays, weekends, and nights?

 Yes.
 Citations are written throughout the entire year, 24 hours per day, 365 days per year whether school is in session or not.
-There is a grace period during semester intersession which is the period between the day following published last day of SFA finals of one semester and the beginning of the next semester), Resident and Commuter spaces are open to all permit holders.
+During semester intersession, (period between the last day of SFA finals of one semester and the beginning of the next semester), Resident and Commuter spaces are open to all permit holders.
 Faculty/staff spaces are still enforced as normal.